Regional Development Victoria

 His Bachelor of Applied Science degree and early local government and private sector management experience in community and recreation areas gives him a strong understanding of the importance of working with people in the communities they live in.

-Brendan is a current board member for North East Victoria Regional Tourism Board and GOTafe Wangaratta.
+Brendan is a current non-executive director on the boards for North East Victoria Regional Tourism Board and GOTAFE Wangaratta.
 He is also the former President and Board Member of Local Government Professionals, the peak body for Local Government professionals in Victoria and former Board Member of Procurement Australia, a National Procurement aggregation company.